-We have audited the financial statements of Howden Kitchens Properties Limited (the 'Company') for the period from 26 December 2021 to 24 December 2022, which comprise the Profit and Loss Account, Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity, and Notes to the Financial Statements, and related notes, including the accounting policies in note 2.
+We have audited the financial statements of Howden Kitchens Properties Limited (the 'Company') for the period from 25 December 2022 to 30 December 2023, which comprise the Profit and Loss Account, Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity, and related notes, including the accounting policies in note 2.

-In our opinion the financial statements of Howden Kitchens Properties Limited (the "Company"):
+In our opinion the financial statements:

-- give a true and fair view of the state of the Company's affairs as at 24 December 2022 and of its loss for the period then ended; - have been properly prepared in accordance with UK Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 30 December 2023 and of its loss for the period then ended; - have been properly prepared in accordance with UK Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.